turingschool/curriculum/source/topics/blogger/multitenancy.markdown

 * Add a blog username slug to the routes
 * Scope the article index by the username
 * Create new articles automatically scoped to the current user
+* Scope edit/delete operations to the current user